 The Arizona branch of the U.S. Department of Commerce specializes in helping companies develop and execute exporting strategies in international markets.
 Fees vary and are based on the service being provided.
-This website provides links for the three Export Assistance Centers that operate out of Phoenix, Scottsdale, and Tucson.
+This website provides links for the two Export Assistance Centers that operate out of Phoenix and Tucson.

 The U.S. Export Assistance Centers of Nevada specialize in helping small to medium-sized companies develop and execute exporting strategies.
 Fees vary and are based on the service being provided.
 The website provides links to the two main offices serving the state.